On the Curvature of Regge Metrics: Construction of Compatible Frames

 holds if and only if $\pdiff{\tilde{g}}{t} = 0$.
 Assuming $f(0)$ is $g(0)$-orthonormal, this is equivalent to saying that $f(t)$ is $g(t)$-orthonormal for all $t$, and hence $\tilde{g} = \eta = \mathrm{diag}(1,\dots,1,-1,\dots,-1)$ with the number of negative elements equal to some number $k$ and the number of positive elements equal to $n-k$.

-In the next couple of paragraphs, we will argue that~\eqref{ueqn} admits a unique solution $u : [0,1] \times \hat{T} \to GL(n)$ for any Lipschitz choice of $K$.
+In the next few paragraphs, we will argue that~\eqref{ueqn} admits a unique solution $u : [0,1] \times \hat{T} \to GL(n)$ for any Lipschitz choice of $K$.
 We start by constructing a solution for one particular choice of $K$, and then we leverage it to construct solutions for other choices of $K$.

 Let $\tilde{G}(t)_{ij} := g(t)({f_0}_i,{f_0}_j)$.
 If $X(t)$ is the LDL square root of $\tilde{G}(t)^{-1}$, so $\tilde{G}(t)^{-1} = X^T\eta X$, then $f_0 \cdot X(t)$ is a $g(t)$-orthonormal frame which is $C^2$ in space and time.
 Thus, $X$ satisfies equation (\ref{ueqn}) with some matrix-valued function $K': [0,1] \times \hat{T} \to \mathfrak{so}(n)$.